field to feed Desktop

 This system estimates a horse’s body fat using a numerical ranking between 1 and 9.
 There are 6 main areas of interest when it comes to evaluating your horse’s condition: the loin, ribs, tail head, withers, neck, and shoulders.
 A numerical value is placed on each of these 6 locations and totaled to reveal the overall score.
 Increments of one half may be used if necessary.

-1: Poor
+1: POOR

 Extremely emaciated; no fatty tissues can be felt; bone structure easily noticeable on neck, withers, shoulder; ribs, spinous process on back, tail head, pin bones and hook bones projecting prominently.